Cream soda: United Kingdom

 In the UK, A.G.
-Barr (the Scottish company that makes IRN BRU) and Ben Shaw's (a Cott brand), manufacture their own brands of cream soda, which are both clear and vanilla-flavoured and some supermarket chains sell it under their respective own brands.
+Barr (the Scottish company that makes IRN BRU) and Ben Shaw's (a Cott brand), manufacture their own brands of cream soda, which are both clear and vanilla-flavoured.
+Some supermarket chains sell Cream Soda under their respective own brands.
 Pepsi has also introduced a cream soda flavoured drink.

 Finland

 A brand called Sun'n Cream Soda is made by Finnish brewery Nokian Panimo.
 They also have a variation called Orange Cream Soda, with a hint of orange taste.